Vivian Neptune Rivera

 Vivian Neptune Rivera (born in Fajardo, Puerto Rico) is a lawyer, academic, and current Dean of the University of Puerto Rico School of Law.

 She graduated from Santiago Veve Calzada High School in Fajardo.
-Completed a B.A. in Economics and her J.D. from the University of Puerto Rico in Río Piedras, where she holds tenure, before obtaining a master of law (LLM) degree from Columbia University Law School in New York City.
+Completed a Bachelor of Economics from the University of Puerto Rico and her Juris Doctor from the University of Puerto Rico School of Law, where she holds tenure, before obtaining a Masters of Laws degree from Columbia University Law School in New York City.